snowplow/snowplow/README.md

 ### Our Commercial Offering

-If you wish to get everything setup and managed for you, you can consider [Snowplow Insights][insights].
+If you wish to get everything setup and managed for you, you can consider [Snowplow BDP][snowplow-bdp].
 You can also [request a demo][request-a-demo].

 ## Snowplow technology 101